Data Blog by Lizeo

 Analyzing online searches gives us a better understanding of consumers, the questions they ask themselves before fitting new tyres for their vehicles, and the criteria they put forward in their search.

-The aim is to identify the main search patterns, to identify the main digital touchpoints (sellers, prescribers or tyre brands) and also to reveal emerging trends in the long tail of searches.
+The aim is to identify the main online tyre search patterns, to identify the main digital touchpoints (sellers, prescribers or tyre brands) and also to reveal emerging trends in the long tail of searches.

 The challenges faced by tyre manufacturers include: